hehardenbergh/dh_test/README.md

 #### Annotate images with zoom-in slideshow

-to add *only* zoomed-in portions of an image, include image as usual in code below text. open visual essay and select the jstor edit button on image, bottom of menu options on the right side. ctrl+shift+click and drag to select the zoom parameters. type an annotation. click ok. add as many as you like. then select 'play annotations' in menu bar to view all.
+to add *only* zoomed-in portions of an image, include image as usual in code below text. open visual essay and select the jstor edit button on image, bottom of menu options on the right side. ctrl+shift+click and drag to select the zoom parameters. type an annotation in comment area. (if you add text into the "tag" section, it will show up in the image metadata.) click ok. add as many as you like. then select 'play annotations' in menu bar to view all.
 This feature only supports one image at a time.
 <param ve-image
        description="Photograph"
        license="public domain"